Ivanka Trump Fashion Made In China – ‘Buy American’ Donald Trump In A Quandary? [Opinion]

 — New York Daily News (@NYDailyNews) March 13, 2017

 Trump has made a big deal out of manufacturers going out of the country to get cheap labor and taking jobs with them that rightfully belong to Americans.
 There are three U.S. companies in China holding Ivanka Trump brand licenses.
-The Independent reported that 53.5 tons of Ivanka Trump’s goods were on their way to the U.S. around the time Trump was inaugurated.
+The Independent reports that 53.5 tons of Ivanka Trump’s goods were on their way to the U.S. around the time Trump was inaugurated.
 They were blouses, shoes, wallets and handbags.

-Since Donald Trump has become president, shipments of China-made goods sporting the Ivanka Trump label have made their way to the U.S., according the New York Daily News.
+Since Donald Trump has become president, shipments of China-made goods sporting the Ivanka Trump label have made their way to the U.S., reports the New York Daily News.
 They report 82 shipments of her wares passed through customs in the U.S. from election day, which was November, 8, 2016 to February 26, 2017.

 Of course Most of the things their names are on are made in china or some other country.
 PLEASE TELL ME THAT NO… https://t.co/cA15jbeNSt